jorgemorgado/dashing-sparkline/README.md

 ## Installation

-Manual installation is described below (Usage section).
+Create a folder in your widgets directory called `sparkline`.
+Insert the three files (`sparkline.coffee`, `sparkline.html` and `sparkline.scss`).

 Alternately, you can use the automated dashing installer by running `dashing install 26068a72540619a4d4ec` from the root of your dashing project.

 ## Usage